cryptotyga/fhenix-wallet-guide/README.md

 JBL speakers can occasionally get "stuck" during an update or due to a bug in the JBL Portable app.
 Download or open the JBL Portable app on your iPhone.
 If an update is available (indicated by a red dot on the gear icon), install it.
+Note: If you recently updated and then the problem started, perform the Factory Reset mentioned in step 1 again.